veegres/ivory/README.md

 ## Guide

 ### Data
 All Ivory data is located inside `/opt/data` directory.
-Ivory has a docker volume, it means that you won't lose it if your container a going to be rebooted.
+Ivory has a docker volume, it means that you won't lose it if your container are going to be rebooted.
 But you need to consider mount this directory to your local disk if you want to save the data between different containers `--mount type=bind,source=YOUR_LOCAL_PATH,target=/opt/data`, or you can mount volume of the old container to the new one by docker flag `--volumes-from`